Year

 A ship of many names

 The Tall Ship Glenlee is a historic, three-masted steel-hulled barque originally designed as a cargo vessel that was powered only by sail.
-Built in 1896 by Anderson Rodger & Company in Port Glasgow, Scotland, her design marked the end of an era in shipbuilding as engine power took over.
+Built in 1896 by Anderson Rodger & Company in Port Glasgow, Scotland, Glenlee‘s design marked the end of an era in shipbuilding as engine power took over.

-The ship was built for long-distance trade, sailing around the world for 23 years under the name Glenlee and a further 20 years under the name Islamount, a name gifted by her then-shipowner from Dundee, Robert Ferguson.
+The ship was built for long-distance trade, sailing around the world for 23 years under the name Glenlee and a further 20 years under the name Islamount, a name gifted by then-shipowner from Dundee, Robert Ferguson.

-After falling into a poor state of repair, Glenlee was recognised for its historical significance by the Clyde Maritime Trust, who acquired Glenlee and brought her back to Glasgow in 1993.
-Following a painstaking restoration returning her to her original look, Glenlee is now the only steel square-rigged cargo vessel remaining in the whole of the UK, and one of just five such Clyde-built vessels remaining in the world.
+Following a painstaking restoration sympathetic to its original look, Glenlee is now the only steel square-rigged cargo vessel remaining in the whole of the UK, and one of just five such Clyde-built vessels remaining in the world.

 Current day restoration and preservation